tmytek/tlkcore-examples/examples/C_Cpp/examples/tlkcore_ris/README.md

     1. [tlkcore_ris/config/](config/)
         * **device.conf**, it mentions the device infomation for RIS.
           * *RIS devices* with SN as the key.
 Under each device, multiple controllable port are defined, each containing parameters that control the behavior of the RIS tiles or elements
+        * **tile_up_device_with_rotate.conf**, this configuration file describes RIS devices where each tile (element) supports rotation.
+In addition to basic tile parameters, it allows specifying rotation angles or orientation settings for each tile, enabling scenarios where the direction of individual tiles needs to be dynamically adjusted.
+Please modify this file according to your device
     2. [tlkcore_ris/src/](src/)
         * **tlkcore_ris.cpp**, it contains the example code for controlling RIS devices.